fieldtrip/website/tutorial/eventrelatedaveraging.md

 ### Reading in the data

 We will now read and preprocess the data.
 If you would like to continue directly with the already preprocessed data, you can download [dataFIC_LP.mat](https://download.fieldtriptoolbox.org/tutorial/eventrelatedaveraging/dataFIC_LP.mat), [dataFC_LP.mat](https://download.fieldtriptoolbox.org/tutorial/eventrelatedaveraging/dataFC_LP.mat) and [dataIC_LP.mat](https://download.fieldtriptoolbox.org/tutorial/eventrelatedaveraging/dataIC_LP.mat).
-Load the data into MATLAB with the command 'load' and skip to [Timelockanalysis](#Timelockanalysis).
+Load the data into MATLAB with the command `load` and skip to [Timelockanalysis](#timelockanalysis).

 Otherwise run the following code: